-1 9.
-A copy of the licensee's privacy policy and a statement outlining the steps the 2 licensee will take, or has taken, to investigate and notify consumers affected by the 3 cybersecurity event.
-4 10.
-The name of a contact person who is familiar with the cybersecurity event 5 and authorized to act for the licensee.
-6 (c) The licensee shall update and supplement the information provided under 7 par. (b) to address material changes to the information as additional information 8 becomes available to the licensee.
-9 (2) NOTICE TO CONSUMERS AND PRODUCERS OF RECORD.
-A licensee required to 10 notify the commissioner under sub.
+- 8. Whether the licensee notified a government body, self-regulatory agency, or other supervisory entity of the cybersecurity event and, if applicable, the date the notification was provided. - 9.
+A copy of the licensee's privacy policy and a statement outlining the steps the licensee will take, or has taken, to investigate and notify consumers affected by the cybersecurity event. - 10.
+The name of a contact person who is familiar with the cybersecurity event and authorized to act for the licensee. - (c) The licensee shall update and supplement the information provided under par. (b) to address material changes to the information as additional information becomes available to the licensee. - (2) Notice to consumers and producers of record.
+A licensee required to notify the commissioner under sub.
 (1) shall comply with s.
-134.98, if applicable, and 11 provide to the commissioner a copy of any notice sent under s.
+134.98, if applicable, and provide to the commissioner a copy of any notice sent under s.
 134.98 (2).
-If the 12 licensee is an insurer whose services are accessed by consumers through an 13 independent insurance producer, the licensee shall notify the producer of record of 14 any consumers affected by the cybersecurity event no later than the date at which 15 notice is provided under s.
-134.98, except that notice is not required to a producer of 16 record who is not authorized by law or contract to sell, solicit, or negotiate on behalf 17 of the licensee or if the licensee does not have the current producer of record 18 information for a consumer.
-19 (3) THIRD-PARTY SERVICE PROVIDERS.
-If the licensee has knowledge of a 20 cybersecurity event involving an information system maintained by a 3rd-party 21 service provider, the licensee shall provide notice to the commissioner no later than 22 3 days after the earlier of the date the 3rd-party service provider notifies the licensee 23 of the cybersecurity event or the licensee has actual knowledge of the cybersecurity 24 event.
-The licensee is not required to comply with this subsection if the 3rd-party

-25 service provider provides notice under sub.
+If the licensee is an insurer whose services are accessed by consumers through an independent insurance producer, the licensee shall notify the producer of record of any consumers affected by the cybersecurity event no later than the date at which notice is provided under s.
+134.98, except that notice is not required to a producer of record who is not authorized by law or contract to sell, solicit, or negotiate on behalf of the licensee or if the licensee does not have the current producer of record information for a consumer. - (3) Third-party service providers.
+If the licensee has knowledge of a cybersecurity event involving an information system maintained by a 3rd-party service provider, the licensee shall provide notice to the commissioner no later than 3 days after the earlier of the date the 3rd-party service provider notifies the licensee of the cybersecurity event or the licensee has actual knowledge of the cybersecurity event.
+The licensee is not required to comply with this subsection if the 3rd-party service provider provides notice under sub.
 (1).

-1 (4) REINSURERS.
-In the event of a cybersecurity event involving nonpublic $\mathbf{2}$ information, or involving an information system maintained by a 3rd-party service 3 provider, a licensee who is acting as an assuming insurer and who does not have a 4 direct contractual relationship with consumers affected by the cybersecurity event $\mathbf{5}$ shall notify the ceding insurer and the commissioner of the licensee's state of domicile 6 of the cybersecurity event no later than 3 business days after learning of the 7 cybersecurity event.
-The licensee shall have no other notice obligations relating to 8 a cybersecurity event or other data breach under this section or any other law of this state.
-A ceding insurer who has a direct contractual relationship with the affected 9 10 consumers shall comply with the notification requirements under this section and, 11 if applicable, the requirements under s.
-134.98.

-SECTION 8.
-601.955 of the statutes is created to read:

-601.955 Confidentiality.
-(1) All of the following apply to documents, materials, and other information in the possession or control of the commissioner that are obtained by, created by, or disclosed to the commissioner or any other person under this subchapter:

-- 17 (a) The documents, materials, and other information are considered18 proprietary and contain trade secrets. - (b) The documents, materials, and other information are confidential andprivileged, and the privilege may not be constructively waived. - (c) The documents, materials, and other information are not open to inspection or copying under s.
-19.35 (1). - 23 (d) The documents, materials, and other information are not subject to 24 subpoena or discovery and are not admissible as evidence in a private civil action.
+- (4) Reinsurers.
+In the event of a cybersecurity event involving nonpublic information, or involving an information system maintained by a 3rd-party service provider, a licensee who is acting as an assuming insurer and who does not have a direct contractual relationship with consumers affected by the cybersecurity event shall notify the ceding insurer and the commissioner of the licensee's state of domicile of the cybersecurity event no later than 3 business days after learning of the cybersecurity event.
+The licensee shall have no other notice obligations relating to a cybersecurity event or other data breach under this section or any other law of this state.
+A ceding insurer who has a direct contractual relationship with the affected consumers shall comply with the notification requirements under this section and, if applicable, the requirements under s.
+134.98. - Section 8.
+601.955 of the statutes is created to read: - 601.955 Confidentiality.
+(1) All of the following apply to documents, materials, and other information in the possession or control of the commissioner that are obtained by, created by, or disclosed to the commissioner or any other person under this subchapter: - (a) The documents, materials, and other information are considered proprietary and contain trade secrets. - (b) The documents, materials, and other information are confidential and privileged, and the privilege may not be constructively waived. - (c) The documents, materials, and other information are not open to inspection or copying under s.
+19.35 (1).